touchlab/KMMBridge/docs/COCOAPODS_GITHUB_PODSPEC.md

 ## Adding the Spec Repo to Your Project

-Once you've created a spec repo, you'll need to pass the url to KMM Bridge in the configuration block.
+Once you've created a spec repo, you'll need to pass the url to KMMBridge in the configuration block.
 Make sure to use the ssh url and not the http url or the CI setup described here won't work.

 ```kotlin